diaz-garcia lab

 Research

-Below you can find a list of Luis’s previous publications in cranberry and miscellaneous topics, as well as new publications on grape breeding, genetics, and genomics.
-For the complete list of publications, we invite to check our Google Scholar profile.
+Below, you can find a list of publications from the program.
+For the complete list of publications, we invite you to check our Google Scholar profile.

 2022